RLBot/RLBotJavascriptExample/README.md

 If you are looking for the java example bot please go [here](https://github.com/RLBot/RLBotJavaExample)

+## Running guide

+Install node version 12 from https://nodejs.org/.
+Clone this repo and add it to RLBotGUI and run it (the cfg file is in config).

 ## Installation guide

 1. Clone this repo (or download the zip)